mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Warm Start
-In these scenario, users reuse alredy created power system with `ac` model, and also reuse `ACPowerFlow` type and proceeding directly to the iterations provides the advantage of a "warm start", where the starting voltages for the next iteration step match the solution from the previous example, allowing for efficient continuation of the power flow analysis.
+In these scenarios, users leverage the previously created `PowerSystem` composite type with the `ac` model and also reuse the `ACPowerFlow` type, proceeding directly to the iterations.
+This approach offers the advantage of a "warm start", wherein the initial voltages for the subsequent iteration step align with the solution from the previous iteration step.
+This alignment facilitates an efficient continuation of the power flow analysis.
 Let us now make another alteration on the power system:
 ```@example ACPowerFlowSolution
-updateBus!(system, analysis; label = "Bus 3", magnitude = 0.95, angle = -0.07)
+updateBus!(system, analysis; label = "Bus 3", active = 0.1, magnitude = 0.95, angle = -0.07)
-updateGenerator!(system, analysis; label = "Generator 2", magnitude = 1.1)
+updateGenerator!(system, analysis; label = "Generator 2", reactive = 0.2, magnitude = 1.1)

 nothing # hide
 ```